decaporg/decap-cms/website/site/content/docs/widgets.md

 ## File

-The File widget allows editors to upload a file or select an existing one from the media library.
+The file widget allows editors to upload a file or select an existing one from the media library.
 The path to the file will be saved to the field as a string.

 - Name: `file`
 - UI: file picker button opens media gallery